 Enter all the information requested on the form below using black or blue ink.
-To ensure the timely and proper application of the payment to the LLC's account, enter the California SOS file number (assigned upon registration with the SOS) and the federal employer identification number (FEIN).
+To ensure the timely and proper application of the payment to the LLC's account, enter the California Secretary of State (SOS) file number (assigned upon registration with the SOS) and the federal employer identification number (FEIN).